B for Brotherhood: Background

+The album received a mixed review in magazine Music Week saying that it was a "sure seller" and the group were capable of producing "predictable but satisfying slices of MOR pop" but there is "the occasional echo of an ABBA demo".

 The front cover of the album does not feature the group's name, although the back cover gives the title as: B for Brotherhood of Man.
 The album cover depicts the group in an autumn forest and reviews at the time made mention of the sophisticated look of the album.
 On closer inspection however, it is clear that the forest is merely a photographic backdrop.

 The album has never been released on Compact disc, but was released as a digital download in July 2019.
 It was released along with the following album Higher Than High and several bonus tracks.